DYMO LabelManager 160 Portable Label Maker

 This extremely affordable label printer doesn’t just work great for offices and shops but can equally be used at home for organizational purposes.
 Organize clothes, food items, books, supplies, and tools with ease using the Brother P-touch PTD210 Label Maker.
 It’s lightweight and portable making it easy to carry practically anywhere and comes with a sturdy yet lightweight protective carry case for easy storage and carrying.
 The carry case also comes in handy for storing replacement batteries and tapes so you never run out of the necessary items that make this compact genius printer operational.

 This printer has the phenomenal capacity to store up to 30 previously designed labels for future reprinting.
 Don’t sweat the easy stuff, simply access the labels you’d love to re-use and print away.
 The label materials are equally durable, resistant to water and none-fade; this ensures they can be used on various surfaces for long periods of time.
 For easy typing and label creation, the easily recognizable QWERTY keyboard makes typing a lot less stressful.
 The keys are spread out across the frame of the printer, easy to locate and soft on the hands.
 For those phenomenal looking gift tags, product labels and tags, let the Brothers label printer wow you with creative templates and designs to choose from.
+You may also be interested in some of the best heavy duty paper shredders from our list.
+Check them out.

 Quick access, one-touch keys